 The initial processing of Dataset 1 was within a Jupyter Notebook, leveraging its Scikit-learn Python library, enabling visualization of the data in a tabular format, revealing its complete structure.

 Dataset 1 comprised seven variables (Var 1-7) serving as features.
 Variables 1, 2, 4, and 5 contained numerical values, while Variables 3 and 6 held categorical data.
 Variable 7 represented datetime information.
 A further exploration of the data was performed using both df.describe() and df.info(). df.describe() provided a quick statistical summary of the numerical variables, offering insights into their central tendency, dispersion, and distribution.
 Meanwhile, df.info() gave a concise overview of the entire dataset, including column names, data types, and the number of non-null values, aiding in understanding the overall structure and potential areas for preprocessing.
+Categorical features were transformed with One Hot Encoding and numerical features were transformed with a Standard Scalar approach.
+The DateTime value was abstracted out to numerical values.

-Whilst exploring various options to process Dataset 1, alternative approaches were considered; libraries such as Pandas Profiling for automated exploratory data analysis and data visualization tools like Matplotlib and even seaborn for creating custom visualizations.
-However, as a team we ultimately decided to choose Scikit-learn due its comprehensive suite of tools for machine learning tasks, including preprocessing, feature engineering and model selection, which aligned well with the objectives of the project.
+Whilst exploring various options to process Dataset 1, alternative approaches were considered; libraries such as Pandas Profiling for automated exploratory data analysis and data visualization tools like Matplotlib for creating custom visualizations.
+However, as a team we ultimately decided to choose Scikit-learn preprocessing libraries due to their comprehensive suite of tools for machine learning tasks, including preprocessing, feature engineering and models, which aligned well with the objectives of the project.
 Scikit-learn also seamlessly integrates with the Juypter Notebook environment further streamlining our workflow, facilitating efficient experimentation and analysis.

 Dataset 2, presented as a zip file, contained a diverse collection of images featuring digits from 0 to 9.
 Preprocessing this dataset proved challenging due to the sheer volume of images distributed across various folders.
-To streamline the process, the zip file was uploaded to a cloud storage location, and its corresponding link was stored within a text file.
+To streamline the process, the zip file was removed from the cloud repo and a virtual drive reference was created so that the team could work on the project without changing the reference location.

 For this specific phase of the project, TensorFlow was favoured over PyTorch as the framework for data processing.
 Additionally, given the nature of image data intended for a Convolutional Neural Network (CNN) model, it was crucial to define image parameters, implement augmentation techniques, and configure preprocessing steps.
 The image parameters were set to 84x84 pixels, matching the size of the images in the dataset, to ensure consistency and optimize computational efficiency during training.
 Furthermore, a batch size of 32 was chosen to balance the trade-off between memory usage and training speed, allowing for effective gradient updates while avoiding excessive memory consumption.